Luther Bible: Mistranslations and controversies

-Luther also added German legal terminology which is not found in the original text, for example Denkzettel in Matthew 23.5.
-There were also many understandable mistranslations due to a lack of knowledge, such as in Psalms 104 where he mistranslated chamois as "rabbit" because he did not know what a chamois was.
+Luther also added German legal terminology which is not found in the original text, for example Denkzettel in Matthew 23:5.
+There were translations, such as in Psalms 104, 18 where he translated conies (German: Klippschliefer or Klippdachs, the latter used in modern German Bible translations) as rabbits (German: Kaninchen), because there were no conies/hyraxes in Germany and no word for it at the time.